masumrazait/CypressWebUITestingBankingServices/README.md

 ## Objective

-The goal of this project is to ensure the quality and reliability of banking services by automating the testing process.
+The objective of CypressWebUITestingBankingServices is to ensure the quality and reliability of banking services by automating the testing process.
 By leveraging Cypress, we can create robust and comprehensive test suites that cover various scenarios and interactions within the banking application.

 ## Features

+The project includes the following features:

 - Account Creation: Test the process of creating a new account, including validation of input fields and successful account creation.
 - Funds Transfer: Validate the transfer of funds between different accounts, ensuring accurate balances and transaction records.